alexferrari88/prompt-scanner/README.md

-Here’s an **updated README.md** that matches the actual features, flags, and internal logic of your latest `prompt-scanner` codebase (as found in the attached code):

----

 # prompt-scanner 🔎

 **Effortlessly find LLM prompts in any codebase—no more hunting for the AI’s “needle in the haystack.”**

----

 `prompt-scanner` is a blazing-fast™, language-aware CLI tool that **automatically surfaces natural-language prompts for LLMs**—even when they’re deeply buried in code, templates, or config files.
-If you’re tired of digging through endless files of a codebase, let `prompt-scanner` do the heavy lifting for you.

 ---